bbbarn/bbb/content/blocks/nyu-tisch.md

 +++
 cardImageSlug = "webby"
 frontPageOrder = 2
-homepageSummary = "A quick tour of the Webby experience because its fun to look back and remember." imageLink = "" link = "/projects/parish-website/" subtitle = "Branding and Website"
+homepageSummary = "A quick tour of the Webby experience because it's fun to look back and remember." imageLink = "" link = "/projects/parish-website/" subtitle = "Branding and Website"